-Downsizing from our former fifth wheel to our small motorhome, we found our outdoor camping gear for our small RV was too way big for our storage compartments.
-So, we had to get rid of all of it and start over with buying new RV gear that’s more conducive to our smaller fun-size RV lifestyle.
+Downsizing from our big 42′ fifth wheel to a small Class C motorhome, we found our outdoor camping gear was too way big for our tiny exterior storage compartments.
+So, we had to get rid of all of camping accessories and literally start over.
+We found new camping gear that’s more conducive to our smaller fun-size RV lifestyle.

 Outdoor Camping Gear for Small RVs and Campers

 We admit, we had some pretty rad RV camping gear already for our fifth wheel that made our camping experiences enjoyable.

 But once we downsized into a motorhome half the size of our fifth wheel, we had a big problem.
 All of our outdoor camping gear was way too big, too heavy and too awkward for our motorhome’s exterior storage compartments.
 We had to literally scale down in size.

 That meant we had to go back to the drawing board in finding new gear but in smaller sizes to fit in our tiny storage compartments.

 So, if you’re thinking of buying or downsizing to a smaller RV, downsizing RVs or just want to buy smaller gear to save space and weight, we’ve created this great resource that takes the guess work out.

 We will show you the outdoor camping gear we had and what RV gear we have now.
 But even if you’re not downsizing, you still can check out the cool gear we originally had that may fit perfectly in your big rig RV.